 Review Article

-Evolutionary Perspectives on Dicroglossidae Frogs: A Review of Taxonomic and Phylogenetic Research
+Evolutionary Perspectives on Dicroglossid Frogs: A Review of Taxonomic and Phylogenetic Research

 ABSTRACT

 Amphibians exhibit high species diversity and endemism globally but are facing significant declines over recent decades.
-Dicroglossidae, one of the most diverse groups of Anuran frogs, have a controversial taxonomy and phylogeny after the integration of molecular studies with classical taxonomic frameworks.
-Over the past three decades, numerous taxonomic revisions and hypotheses have been proposed for Dicroglossidae based on molecular and morphological data.
-This review examines global research trends, progress, and the status of Dicroglossidae frogs, with a focus on their diversity in India, to guide future research priorities for amphibian conservation.
+The family Dicroglossidae, one of the most diverse groups of anurans, has a controversial taxonomy and phylogeny after the integration of molecular studies with classical taxonomic frameworks.
+Over the past three decades, numerous taxonomic revisions and hypotheses have been proposed for Dicroglossid frogs based on molecular and morphological data.
+This review examines global research trends, progress, and the status of this family, with a focus on their diversity in India, to guide future research priorities for amphibian conservation.

-Keywords: Dicroglossidae, taxonomy, phylogeny, Evolution
+Keywords: Amphibia, Anura, Dicroglossidae, taxonomy, phylogeny, Evolution

 INTRODUCTION